SixtyAteWhiskey/SixtySharesWhiskey/README.md

 Ideal for drops, community share boxes, or field deployments

-Files are deleted after 24 hours by cron jobs
+Files and chat log are deleted after 24 hours by cron jobs